Review and road test of the Audi A5 Coupe

 You'd think, when it came to driving dynamics, that this A5 would be starting out with a disadvantage over 4 Series Coupe rival.
 Its front-driven layout will, after all, never reward an enthusiast in quite the same way as a rear-driven BMW.
 But in originally developing this car, Audi was convinced that it could be made to feel almost as good.
 To prove the point, three different suspension systems are being offered this time round, two of them passive and one featuring adaptive damping.
 Whatever your choice, you'll find the set-up firmer than it would be in an equivalent A4 saloon.

 Under the bonnet, the engines pretty much reflect the ones you get in the A4 line-up, with the exception of the fact that you can't get the 150PS 2.0 TDI motor.
-For petrol people, the brand's latest 2.0 TFSI powerplant is provided in 190PS guise with 2WD and the choice of 6-speed manual or 7-speed S tronic auto transmission; or 252PS, in which guise this unit can only be ordered with an S tronic gearbox and quattro 4WD.
+For petrol people, things kick off with a 150PS 1.4 TSI unit.
+The brand's latest 2.0 TFSI powerplant is provided in 190PS guise with 2WD and the choice of 6-speed manual or 7-speed S tronic auto transmission; or 252PS, in which guise this unit can only be ordered with an S tronic gearbox and quattro 4WD.
 If, like many A5 Coupe buyers, you want a diesel, you'll probably want the 2.0 TDI 190PS unit, offered with either a manual or an S tronic auto 'box, plus if you go for the auto, there's a quattro option if you want it.
 If you need a diesel with more poke, there's a 218PS six cylinder 3.0 TDI derivative, which only comes in quattro guise with S tronic transmission.
 At the top of the range, the sporting S5 quattro variant gets a newly developed 3.0 TFSI turbo V6 powerplant with 354PS, which is 21PS more than the engine in the previous model.
+The flagship RS5 quattro gets its own 2.9-litre V6 with 450PS on tap.

 Design and Build